spartanfromk-18/Personal-Web/README.md

 | **Database & Cloud** | [Supabase / MongoDB / PostgreSQL], Cloud Infrastructure |
 | **Deployment & DevOps** | Git, GitHub, [Vercel / Netlify / GitHub Pages] |

-*(Note: Adjust the table above to match the exact tools and frameworks you used in your build.)*

----